eventbrite/javascript/react/README.md

 ### Required props

-Don't mark any of the `propTypes` as required if they are included in `defaultProps` or are boolean values that (implicitly) default to `false`:
+Don't declare any of the `propTypes` as required if they are included in `defaultProps`:

 ```js
 // good